taijiweb/domcom/README.md

     `<script src="path/to/domcom.min.js"/>`

-  or cdn.jsdelivr.net can be used:
+  or use the cdn provided by jsdelivr.net:

     `<script src="http://cdn.jsdelivr.net/domcom/0.1/domcom.min.js"/>`